How Humming Can Change Your Life, Balance Your Nervous System and Calm Your Mind.

 PATTERNS

 Our patterns, including our physiological patterns, can be altered.
 They can be thrown off from a baseline of what we might identify as balance, and they can also be brought back into balance with a little bit of work.
-If we are tremendously thrown off, it can take work, but it can be done, especially with a bit of consistency, support, and resolve.
+If we are tremendously thrown off, it can take work, but it can be done, especially with consistency, support, and resolve.

 As you'll see soon, humming is one way to restore ourselves to balance.